learn-co-curriculum/reading-ios-filtering-basic/README.md

 NSLog(@"%@",filteredCharacterArrayWithDictionaries);
 ```

-In the above our NSPredicate would log all names that start with capital "F" or lowercase "f".
+If we ran the above, we would have just logged all names that start with capital "F" or lowercase "f" in our debug console.

-Here are the standard string matchers you will see / use regularly.
+So, to recap, the string modifiers are:

-[c] - case insensitive matching
+`[c]` - case insensitive matching

-[d] - diacritical mark insensitive matching (for letters with accent marks on them)
+`[d]` - diacritical mark insensitive matching (for letters with accent marks on them)

-Note: String matchers may be used together, like so:
+Or used together:

-[cd] - would match on strings that are both case and diacritical mark insensitive
+`[cd]` - would match on strings that are both case and diacritical mark insensitive

 ###### Compounds Predicates